gofynd/fp-signature/README.md

 ### `sign` function

 The `sign` function is used to add a signature to a request.
-It takes two parameters: `request` and `secret`.
+It takes two parameters: `request` and `options`.

 ```typescript